AstroSynapseAI/asai-service/README.md

 docker compose up
 ```

-> Main development branch is `dev` branch, all changes merged into `main` branch will automatically be deployed to https://asai.astrosynapse.ai
+Main development branch is `dev` branch, all changes merged into `main` branch will automatically be deployed to https://asai.astrosynapse.ai

-## Web Client
+### Web Client

 Vue based web client is located in `./web` folder.
-To install dependacies run:
+To install dependencies run:

 ```bash
 cd web